 Projected Growth by the Numbers

 For exact numbers, we turn to the U.S. Bureau of Labor Statistics to break it down by industry over the next 10 years.
 Job outlook for plumbers and duct cleaners is expected to grow at a rate of 4%.
 Demand for IAQ experts is expected to grow at 7%, and HVAC at 14%.

 Four percent is the average job outlook rate, so nothing to worry about there.
 If anything, be thankful you aren’t in the restaurant industry, which has been absolutely pummeled by the pandemic.

-How Can I Grow My Home Services Business in 2021?
+How You Can Grow Your Home Services Business in 2021

 There are many options to improve business, but the most important opportunities are ones that will also differentiate you from the competition.
 And, an important priority is ensuring a stronger focus on the customer.
 With increasing market projections, here are a couple unique tips to help earn more customers.